serverless/dashboard/docs/application-guide/trace-explorer.md

 - `WARNING_TYPE_USER` - This is a warning message that was generated in the handler and collected by the SDK.
 For example, `console.warn("record lookup failed")`, would result in this type of warning.
-- `WARNING_TYPE_SDK_USER` - This is an internal SDK warning that was reported due to misuse of the SDK.
+- `WARNING_TYPE_SDK_USER` - A warning reported by the SDK due to user misuse in the handler, but not due to misuse of the SDK.
+For example, if both a callback and Promise resolution is attached this will cause unwanted side-effects on the SDK.
 - `WARNING_TYPE_SDK_INTERNAL` - An internal SDK warning that was reported due to an internal issue impacting the SDK but not caused by SDK usage.
 These are non-fatal issues that may result in partial data collection.